vppillai/h3Docs/services/Net Service/docs/usage.md

 4. sysnet send

-    Command to close the instance of Net System Service
+    Command to send message on the network connection established by the instance of Net System Service
     ![](./images/sysnetsend_cli.png)

 5. sysnet get info